BUAALGH/FFL-MPI-Data/README.md

 The user only needs to modify their own data storage path to complete the image reconstruction.
 Our sample code provides a single-data processing method.
 If batch data processing is required, simply add an additional loop for handling.

+The method for reading **.h5**__ files is as follows (the example code was written in **MATLAB**__; users may modify it according to their own environment):

+To read the metadata of an .h5 file, use the following code:

+`h5readatt(filepath, ‘/’,'Phantom_number')`

+To read the imaginary component image of an .h5 file's image domain, use the following code:

+`data = h5read(filepath, ‘/data/image/imag’);`

+To read the imaginary component data of the sinogram domain from an h5 file, use the following code:

+`data = h5read(filepath, ‘/data/sinogram/imag’);`

+_filepath_ represents the address of your file.

 ### 2. `simulation_tool`:open-sourced simulation framework codes